-9Importantly, this is true only if m represents the true cost of healthcare provision and if there are not externalities associated with healthcare utilization, as we assume here.
+9Importantly, this is true only if m represents the true cost of healthcare provision and there are not externalities associated with healthcare utilization, as we assume here.

-10Following convention, we use the term "moral hazard" to describe the present scenario, in which there is elastic demand for the insured good and a state that is not contractible.
+10Following convention, we use the term "moral hazard" to describe the scenario at hand, in which there is elastic demand for the insured good and a state that is not contractible.
 Note that this is not a problem of hidden action, but rather of hidden information.
-A fuller discussion of this (ab)use of terminology in the health insurance literature can be found in Section I.B of Einav et al. (2013), as well as in Pauly (1968) and Arrow (1968).
+A fuller discussion of this (ab)use of terminology in the health insurance literature can be found in Section I.B of Einav et al. (2013), as well as in the dialogue between Pauly (1968) and Arrow (1968).